cocoroutine/pyquilted/README.md

 ## Html

-If you prefer to customize the html then print using your browser you can
+If you prefer to customize the html and then print using your browser

 `$ pyquilted --html mysample.yml myresume.html`